xames3/smart/docs/source/explained/docker/index.rst

 .. _one-week-in-a-recap:

 -------------------------------------------------------------------------------
-One week in...
-A recap
+One week in... a recap
 -------------------------------------------------------------------------------

 By now, I was a week into using Docker, and I was totally hooked!
 I had a basic